 Limiting yourself to only paying with cash or a debit card can actually keep you from reaching your bigger financial goals.

 The concept is based on the idea that if you’re paying with cash, you can’t spend more than you have.
 And that’s an important habit to establish as you start to build your personal wealth.
 But as you set bigger goals, like a buying a house, there’s more to this story.

-Another side of this story is that there are certain risks involved with using debit cards.
+Another side of this “cash is king” story is that there are a lot of risks involved with using debit cards.
 If someone steals your card number and empties your account, you only have a day or two to report the fraud — and the reality is you likely won’t get all of your money back, if any.
 But with credit cards, you are guaranteed more protections when it comes to theft and fraud.

 The key is to stay disciplined.
 You have to use credit cards the right way in order to reap the benefits.
 And if you do, your finances will be better off moving forward.

 7. Carrying credit card debt will improve your credit score

 While cash isn’t always king, neither is credit card debt.

 Using credit cards to make purchases that you pay off in full — down to a balance of $0.00 every single month — will help build your credit history and improve your credit score.

 But carrying credit card debt month-to-month is NOT good.
 It damages your credit, you’re charged interest fees and you’re setting yourself up for a potentially dangerous situation in which the debt continues to pile up and then you can’t pay it off.

 Also, credit bureaus will ding your score if your credit utilization is too high — meaning you’re carrying high balances on your credit cards compared to the cards’ limits.
 You only want to use at the most 30% of your available credit at any time.
 So if you have one credit card with a limit of $1,000, you only want to put as much as $300 on it at time, and then pay that off before charging anything else.